-HIST2087 Islamism - from the 1980s to the present 15 Optional HUMA2018 Landscapes of Conflict 7.5 Optional LING2010 Language, Ideologies and Attitudes 7.5 Optional LANG2005 Learning about Culture: Introduction to Ethnography 7.5 Optional LING2009 Multilingualism 7.5 Optional HIST2223 Myth and the Ancient World 7.5 Optional SPAN2011 Myths and Realities of Contemporary Spain 7.5 Optional HIST2082 Nelson Mandela: A South African life 7.5 Optional HIST2216 Oil Burns The Hands: Power, Politics and Petroleum in Iraq, 1900-1958 15 Optional HIST2059 Plague, Fire and Popish Plots: The Worlds of Charles II 15 Optional SPAN2012 Power and Discourse in Spanish-speaking societies 7.5 Optional HIST2003 Power, Patronage and Politics in Early Modern England 1509-1660 15 Optional LING2002 Psycholinguistics 7.5 Optional HIST2222 Ragtime!
-The Making of Modern America 7.5 Optional HIST2085 Rebels with a Cause: The Historical Origins of Christianity 15 Optional HIST2100 Retail Therapy: A journey through the cultural history of shopping 7.5 Optional HIST2111 Roman Emperors and Imperial Lives 15 Optional HIST2227 Science on the Street: Science, Technology, Medicine, and the Urban Environment in Modern European Cities 7.5 Optional HIST2103 Self-inflicted - Extreme Violence, Politics and Power 7.5 Optional
+HIST2082 Nelson Mandela: A South African life 7.5 Optional HIST2059 Plague, Fire and Popish Plots: The Worlds of Charles II 15 Optional HIST2003 Power, Patronage and Politics in Early Modern England 1509-1660 15 Optional LING2002 Psycholinguistics 7.5 Optional HIST2222 Ragtime!
+The Making of Modern America 7.5 Optional HIST2085 Rebels with a Cause: The Historical Origins of Christianity 15 Optional HIST2100 Retail Therapy: A journey through the cultural history of shopping 7.5 Optional HIST2111 Roman Emperors and Imperial Lives 15 Optional HIST2103 Self-inflicted - Extreme Violence, Politics and Power 7.5 Optional HIST2218 Sex, Death and Money: the United Kingdom in the 1960s 7.5 Optional LING2008 Sound and Voice 7.5 Optional HIST2031 Stalin and Stalinism 15 Optional LING2003 Syntax: Studying Language Structure 7.5 Optional LING2007 Teaching English as a Foreign Language 7.5 Optional HIST2215 The Age of Discovery? c.1350-c.1650 7.5 Optional HIST2051 The British Atlantic World 15 Optional LANG2009 The EU and European Identity 7.5 Optional HIST2076 The First British Empire: the beginnings of English dominance, 1050-1300 7.5 Optional HIST2110 The Global Cold War 7.5 Optional

-HIST2218 Sex, Death and Money: the United Kingdom in the 1960s 7.5 Optional HIST2049 Sin and Society, 1100-1500 15 Optional LING2008 Sound and Voice 7.5 Optional LING2003 Syntax: Studying Language Structure 7.5 Optional LING2007 Teaching English as a Foreign Language 7.5 Optional HIST2215 The Age of Discovery? c.1350-c.1650 7.5 Optional HIST2051 The British Atlantic World 15 Optional LANG2009 The EU and European Identity 7.5 Optional HIST2107 The Fall of Imperial Russia 15 Optional HIST2076 The First British Empire: the beginnings of English dominance, 1050-1300 7.5 Optional HIST2110 The Global Cold War 7.5 Optional HUMA2008 The Life and Afterlife of the Vikings 7.5 Optional HIST2108 The Making of Modern India 7.5 Optional HIST2226 The Transatlantic Slave Trade and Abolition in West Africa 7.5 Optional HIST2091 Underworlds: A cultural history of urban nightlife in the 19th and 20th centuries 7.5 Optional LING2011 Variation and Change in English 7.5 Optional GERM2006 Vienna and Berlin: Society, Politics and Culture from 1890 to the Present 7.5 Optional HIST2074 Visual Culture and Politics: Art in German Society, 1850- 1957 7.5 Optional Wellington and the war against Napoleon 7.5 Optional
+The Life and Afterlife of the Vikings 7.5 Optional Treason and Plot: A History of Modern Treason 15 Optional Underworlds: A cultural history of urban nightlife in the 19th and 20th centuries 7.5 Optional Variation and Change in English 7.5 Optional Vienna and Berlin: Society, Politics and Culture from 1890 to the Present 7.5 Optional Wellington and the war against Napoleon 7.5 Optional Witchcraft in England, 1542-1736 7.5 Optional Treason and Plot: A History of Modern Treason Underworlds: A cultural history of urban nightlife in the 19th and 20th centuries Variation and Change in English Vienna and Berlin: Society, Politics and Culture from 1890 to the Present Wellington and the war against Napoleon Treason and Plot: A History of Modern Treason 15 Underworlds: A cultural history of urban nightlife in the 19th and 20th centuries Variation and Change in English 7.5 Vienna and Berlin: Society, Politics and Culture from 1890 7.5 to the Present Wellington and the war against Napoleon 7.5

-HIST2220 Witchcraft in England, 1542-1736 7.5 Optional